 This post is a quick reference guide for those who want to follow the Main Line Branch from the Sea Locks at the Liffey to Shannon Harbour.

-Note: To date this guide only goes as far as Downshire Bridge where the Edenderry Branch splits from the Main Line.
-I will update this post as I complete the rest of the route and hopefully I will add in the Naas Branch and the Barrow Way as separate posts in the future.
+Note: This post only goes as far as Downshire Bridge where the Edenderry Branch splits from the Main Line.
+There is a link at the bottom of the page which links to a post covering Edenderry to Tullamore.
+I will add additional posts as I complete the rest of the route and hopefully I will add in the Naas Branch and the Barrow Way as separate posts in the future.

 This post will also give an indication of the surface types you can expect as you travel.
 I ran the first 65km of this route over two dry August days so the trail parts were for the most part dry and the grass well maintained however I can imagine that a lot of the route could be a quagmire in winter months and would recommend you keep this in mind.
 A runner or walker who doesn’t mind getting muddy should have no concerns covering the route and a cyclist on a mountain bike would have no issues, personally I wouldn’t recommend taking a road bike on the route.